What is supply chain visibility to your organization, and why is it important in your transportation management?

 - Capacity visibility, which is achieved by utilizing the digital freight network, aggregate capacity, spot truckload capacity, and TMS collaboration.
 This all can be achieved without phone calls, public load boards, and outdated manual processes.

-Top Questions That Real-Time Visibility Answers
+Top Questions Answered by Real-Time Supply Chain Visibility

 - When did my order ship/leave the warehouse?